kwame-mintah/notes-md/learning-paths/machine-learning/08-serving-strategies.md

+# Serving Strategies

 ​​
 Machine learning models can not be deployed and forgotten, as new data may imply a need to check for model drift and automatically update it.
 Traceability of models in production becomes imperative.
-There are many ways to serve ML models to end users today, and even though new ways keep popping up as time passes, many questions remain.
-Firstly, how do we pick the appropriate serving approach and, secondly, how can we execute it as fast and efficiently as possible?
+There are many ways to serve ML models to end users today.

 ## The 3 Kinds of Methods